Best practices for building a language understanding (LUIS) app

 Don't create phrase lists with all the possible values

-Provide a few examples in the phrase lists but not every word.
+Provide a few examples in the phrase lists but not every word or phrase.
 LUIS generalizes and takes context into account.

 Don't add many patterns

 Don't add too many patterns.
 LUIS is meant to learn quickly with fewer examples.
 Don't overload the system unnecessarily.

 Don't train and publish with every single example utterance